artoonie/RedStatesBlueStates/README.md

 # Summary
-Generate a Facebook URL to search for friends in "Red States" or "Blue States."
+The links below will give you a list of your friends in "Red States" or "Blue States."

-Specifically, this searches for any friend in a state with at least one Senator in a given party.
+This searches for any friend in a state with at least one Senator in a given party.

 Use this to have a discussion with your friends about topics you care about, and ask them to voice their opinion to their members of congress.

 # Generated URLs
 You don't need to run this code to see a list of your Red Friends or Blue Friends, you just need to click the links below: